The 20 Most Viewed YouTube Videos

-On the Brandwatch React team we love data, we love K-pop and we love BTS.
-So we’ve created a list of facts from our research on the band and – on our favorite part – the ARMY of fans, and another record-breaking year.
+On the Brandwatch React team we love data, we love K-pop, and we love BTS.
+So we’ve created a list of facts based on our research about the band, their ARMY of fans, and another record-breaking year.

 Here are 10 amazing stats and facts about BTS.

-The institute also found about 800,000 visitors visited South Korea because of BTS, which is more than 70% of the country’s annual tourists.
+The institute also found that about 800,000 visitors visited South Korea because of BTS every year.
+That’s more than 70% of the country’s annual tourists.

 If that wasn’t enough, researchers estimate the septet will generate an economic value of $37 billion over the next decade!

-The BTS fans call themselves the ARMY, which stands for “Adorable Representative M.C. for Youth”, perhaps the best fan base name ever.
+The BTS fans call themselves the ARMY, which stands for “Adorable Representative M.C. for Youth”.

-There were 48 million unique authors mentioning BTS online between January 1 2020 and December 31 2020.
-According to Encyclopedia Brittanica, an army generally includes between 400,000 and 1,000,000 soldiers.
+There were 18 million unique authors mentioning BTS online between January 1 2020 and December 31 2020.
+According to Encyclopedia Britannica, an army generally includes between 400,000 and 1,000,000 soldiers.
 So, if we take unique authors and Britannica’s army figures, 18 armies is a pretty conservative estimate.

 Well don’t we all?
 But this ARMY is primed for social media.
 Hashtags are used in a majority of posts; with #bts and #btsarmy leading the pack.

-That makes them one of the most influential accounts on Twitter.
-And the most influential K-pop band on Twitter, even compared to the earlier stars Girls Generation (2011) and Big Bang (2006) And hot new bands like Black Pink.
+That makes them one of the most influential accounts on Twitter, and are certainly the most influential K-pop band on Twitter.

-They’ve more than 23.5 million followers at the time of writing.
-Which is 6 million more than this article the same time last year!
-(17.7m)
+They’ve more than 30.9 million followers at the time of writing.

 You can read more about influential Twitter accounts and influencer scores right here.